Israel expands Gaza ground operation as missiles intercepted

 Gaza's civil defence agency said 504 people had been killed since Tuesday, including more than 190 under the age of 18.

-The toll is among the highest since the war started more than 17 months ago with Hamas's attack on Israel.
+The toll is among the highest since the war started more than 17 months ago with Hamas' attack on Israel.

 The armed wing of Hamas, the Ezzedine al-Qassam Brigades, said it fired rockets at Israel's commercial centre in response to "massacres" of Gaza civilians.